dragotin/quirksite/README.md

 PDF Quirk utilizes specialized open source tools rather than reinventing the wheel.

-For PDF generation it uses the very well working tool [img2pdf](https://pypi.org/project/img2pdf/).
-To scan, it drives `scanimage` from the [SANE project](http://www.sane-project.org/).
-In a sense, PDF Quirk is a UI for these tools.

 ## Features

 These features are supported by PDF Quirk: